 Let's face it, butter makes most food better.
-However, a butter smear does not make clothes, carpet and upholstery look any better.
+However, a butter smear does not make clothes, carpet, or upholstery look any better.
 Whether you choose butter or margarine, it can be tough to erase the oily stain on fabrics.

-If you have some corn starch, baking soda or talcum powder handy, sprinkle that on the stain.
+If you have some cornstarch, baking soda, or talcum powder handy, sprinkle one on the stain.
 The powder will absorb the oil and may even remove the stain.
 Sprinkle generously and allow to sit on the stain for at least fifteen minutes, then brush away with a soft bristled brush.

 If the stain is not gone, repeat each cleaning step.